-IMVC provides a diverse suite of youth support services that includes outreach, tailored case management services and re-engagement programs to support the transition of young people into further education, training or employment.
+IMVC provides a diverse range of support services that includes outreach, tailored case-management services and re-engagement programs to support the transition of people into further education, training and employment.

 Transition to Work

 Transition to Work is a youth employment service to support people aged 15-24 years on their journey to employment.
 The service provides intensive, pre-employment and post-placement support over 18 months.
 The overarching objective is to place participants into study, vocational training or work, depending on their interests and career goals.

 The Transition to Work program in the Inner Melbourne region provided by IMVC is known as Youth Start and the program we provide in the Western Melbourne regions is known as STRIVE Youth Service.
 Learn more

 Better Futures provides support to young people living in out-of-home care plan and prepare for their transition from care.
 This program supports young people aged between 16 and 21.
 Learn more

 Jobs Victoria Advocates are the local face of employment services in Victoria, helping to direct jobseekers to the types of support they need.
 The establishment of this program in early 2021 recognises that many people are not aware of the different supports available to them or do not know where to go for the advice and help they need to get back to work.
 Advocates support anyone in the community looking for a pathway to employment or who needs employment related supports.
 Our IMVC Advocates working out in the communities of the City of Port Phillip and City of Stonnington.

 Jobs Victoria Mentors help people to become work-ready and find a job that suits them; they also connect employers with local job-seekers.
 IMVC is your Jobs Victoria Partner in the Inner Melbourne and south-eastern corridor of Melbourne regions.
 Our Mentors can talk to you about your eligibility for support, provide advice, help you up-date your skills, and support you into a job that suits you.

 This is a free and voluntary service with no mutual obligations.
 Learn more.